ty-moodley/automate_the_boring_stuff/README.md

 ```

 As we can see in the example above, the function can be called whenever we need to do exponent calculations.
 The
-function itself includes the arguments base and power, with the function returning the evaluated exponent calculation.
+function itself includes the parameters `base` and `power`, with the function returning the evaluated exponent
-When the function is called we provide the inputs that we require and these values take the place of the arguments in
+calculation.
+When the function is called we provide the arguments that we require (`3` for base and `2` power) and these
-the calculation.
+values take the place of the parameter in the calculation.

 Another concept to consider is the idea of `global` and `local` scope of variables.
 The `result` variable in the example
 above is in the function and considered a local scope variable.
 This means that the variable does not exist outside the
 function (or, in other words, the global scope).
 Variables in local scope cannot be used in the global scope or in other
 local scopes.
 The variable wil need to be defined outside the function to be considered a global scope variable or the
 `global` keyword can be used before the variable to highlight its scope.
+Global scope variables can be called in local
+scopes such as functions.

 A useful technique to consider when creating a function is exception handling.
 Exceptions occur when there are logical
 errors and this will show in the terminal.
 An example of this is the ZeroDivisionError which occurs when there is